Rosita Fernández: Early life

-Fernández was born in Monterey, Mexico to parents Petra San Miguel and Cesar Fernández.
-At the age of six Fernández and her family crossed the U.S. border into Laredo, Texas where she would receive her early education.
+Fernández was born in Monterrey, Mexico to parents Petra San Miguel and Cesar Fernández.
+At the age of six Fernández and her family crossed the U.S. border into Laredo, Texas, where she would receive her early education.
 Fernández talked about her family's immigration to the U.S in an interview, "The border didn't exist.
 It was very easy.
 My father and mother with so much family.
 What they charged then was five pesos per person and three-fifty or four for the little ones.
 It was much easier."
-A few years later the Fernández family would move to San Antonio, Texas while Rosita was at the age of nine.
-Rosita has stated that she got her love of music from hearing her mother sing to her as a child.
-Fernández joined her family band, Los Tres San Miguel at the age of nine—which consisted of her uncles (her mother's brothers).
-She previously only performed in front of her relatives before becoming the band's lead vocalist.
+The Fernández family moved to San Antonio, Texas, when Rosita was nine.
+Rosita stated that she got her love of music from hearing her mother sing to her as a child.
+Fernández joined her family band, Los Tres San Miguel, which consisted of her uncles (her mother's brothers), at the age of nine.
+She had performed only in front of her relatives before becoming the band's lead vocalist.